The Ridgeback standard calls for the color

 to Africa to purchase RR stock.
 While attending a party one night, they

-saw a gorgeous black wheaten dog and tried to purchase it, but the
+saw a beautifully structured black wheaten dog and tried to purchase it, but the

 owner